samcottle/freecodecamp/notes/ES6.md

-# ECMA Script 6
+# ECMAScript 6
-JavaScript is based on ECMA Script (or ES).
+JavaScript is based on ECMAScript (or ES).
 This is constantly evolving, with the latest version (ES6) being released in 2015.

 This new version allows for some additional functionality, such as:
+- New ways to express variables: `let` and `const`
 - Arrow functions
 - Classes
 - Modules
 - Promises
 - Generators
-- `let` and `const`

 **Note:** Even though it was released back in 2015, not all browsers support ES6 yet.